55 / WISTFUL WRITER: About Everything Wrong With The World

 Now, let us try a different way.

-The man had about him a casual yet elegant air, an essence that was composed partly of his light graceful movement, and partly from his untucked shirt, which flowed easily thanks to the hand-stitching in the seams of the light and comfortable English-milled cotton.
-His shirt draped from his shapely chest down to his torso just so.
-Across his broad shoulders lay a handsome cotton blazer that was handmade for him by his tailors on Savile Row, who knew to gently taper the jacket down to his trim waist.
+The man had about him a casual yet elegant air, an essence that was composed partly of his light graceful movement, and partly from his untucked shirt.
+It flowed easily thanks to the hand-stitching in the seams of the light and comfortable English-milled cotton, and it was cut to let his body flatter himself.
+Across his broad shoulders lay a cotton blazer that was tailored and shaped on Savile Row.
+I knew my wife liked that it was gently tapered at his trim waist.

 In the first example, we are loathe to simply believe the writer’s adjectives.
 Especially when the passage comes in the first five pages and before the writer has convinced us of his skill, such judgments alienate the reader.
 After all, how can I, as a reader, trust that what is told to me by the narrator is real and true?
 I need some sort of proof that he knows what he is talking about.
 And throwing around the descriptors ‘expensive’ and ‘handcrafted’ doesn’t do very much to convince me that he is indeed knowledgable and trustworthy.